Cornwall Good Seafood Guide logo

 Biology

 Sardines (also known as Pilchard) are small silvery fish related to herring that shoal in mid water around the Cornish coast (at the Northern end of their natural range).They live at depths ranging between 10-100m (usually 25-55m by day, rising to 10-35m at night).
 Schools of juvenile fish tend to be separated from adults and are found closer inshore.
 Sardines are mature at a length of around 15 cm.
 They spawn in batches in spring and summer in the open sea or near the coast, producing 50,000-60,000 eggs with a mean diameter of 1.5 mm.
 After spawning, they migrate northwards to their feeding grounds and are then found inshore in coastal waters.
 In winter they migrate southwards.
 Pilchards usually have a length of 20cm, maximum is about 27cm.
 Maximum reported age is 15 years.
 They feed on planktonic crustaceans such as copepods.
 The main season for the fishery is August to January although they are sometimes caught outside this period.
-According to analysis by Fish base this medium resilience to fishing pressure with a population doubling time of 1.4 - 4.4 years.

 Stock Info